 Master of Public Administration (MPA) Public Management area of focus

-- Developing dispositions, knowledge, and skills for rigorous problem analysis and successful collaboration leading to comprehensive solutions
+- Developing dispositions, knowledge and skills for rigorous problem analysis and successful collaboration leading to comprehensive solutions

 - Building communities and social infrastructures through the use of clear communication and ethical and effective management techniques

 - Integrating theory and practice through authentic, performance-based field activities

 Within the Public Management area of focus, you will:

 - Examine administrative structures and patterns of behavior in public sector organizations